 Finding the best van insulation for your campervan build

-As I’ve been working through all the parts of our own (soon to be) van build, I’ve been putting off trying to figure out which campervan insulation products would be the best for our van.
+As I’ve been working through all the parts of our own (one day) van build, I’ve been putting off trying to figure out which campervan insulation products would be the best for our van.

 Almost every article I’ve seen on the topic are geared towards North American or European van builds, and well, they get A LOT colder than we do.

 So I’ve been trying to figure out the best products for hot Australia (but I don’t plan on being up in the NT during summer, or anything crazy like that) with the occasional trip to some colder weather (maybe a ski trip or two).